 The Metropolitan Council is statutorily authorized to carry out planning activities to address water supply needs of the metropolitan area.
-A Metropolitan Area Water Supply Advisory Committee (MAWSAC) that includes state agency representatives and local officials was established to assist the Council in developing a master water supply plan that includes recommendations for clarifying the roles of local, regional, and state governments, streamlining and consolidating approval processes and recommending future planning and capital investments.
-The Master Water Supply Plan serves as a framework for assisting communities in water supply planning, without usurping local decision-making processes.
+A Metropolitan Area Water Supply Advisory Committee (MAWSAC) that includes state agency representatives and local officials was established to assist the Council in developing a master water supply plan that includes recommendations for clarifying the roles of local, regional, and state governments, streamlining, and consolidating approval processes and recommending future planning and capital investments.
+The Master Water Supply Plan serves as a framework to assist communities in water supply planning, without usurping local decision-making.
 Many cities also conduct their own analyses for use in water supply planning.

-As the Metropolitan Council continues its assessment of the metropolitan region's water supply and water sustainability, it must work cooperatively with local policymakers and local professional staff on an on-going structured basis to ensure a base of information for water supply decision-making that is sound, credible and verifiable, and considers local information, data, cost-benefit analyses and projections before any policy recommendations are issued.
+As the Metropolitan Council continues to assess the region's water supply and water sustainability, it must work cooperatively with local policymakers and local professional staff to ensure an on-going base of information that is sound, credible, and verifiable, and considers local information, data, cost-benefit analyses, and projections before any policy recommendations are issued.
 Metro Cities encourages the Metropolitan Council to consider the inter-relationships of wastewater treatment, storm water management and water supply.
 Any state and regional regulations and processes should be clearly stated in the Master Water Supply Plan.
-Further, regional monitoring and data collection benefits should be borne as shared expenses between the regional and local units of government.
+Further, regional monitoring and data collection benefits should be shared expenses between the regional and local units of government.